Ebazhanov/linkedin-skill-assessments-quizzes/json/json-quiz.md

 - [ ] a header request
 - [x] the `<script>` element
 - [ ] the XMLHttpRequest object

-#### Q101.
-Which whitespace characters should be escaped within a string?

-- [ ] All whitespace is allowed.
-- [x] double quotes, slashes new lines, and carriage returns
-- [ ] new lines and carriage returns only
-- [ ] double quotes only

 #### Q102.
 What’s wrong with this JavaScript?